Esece/CodeLibrary/Extensions/README.md

-# Extension Methods
+# Core
-A collection of extension methods
+The collection of source code of custom, reusable components

 ## IEnumerableExtensions